Strengths and Weaknesses of Online Learning

 Before any online program can hope to succeed, it must have students who are able to access the online learning environment.
-Lack of access whether it be for economical or logistics reasons will exclude otherwise eligible students from the course.
+Lack of access, whether it be for economic or logistic reasons, will exclude otherwise eligible students from the course.
 This is a significant issue in rural and lower socioeconomic neighborhoods.
 Furthermore, speaking from an administrative point of view, if students cannot afford the technology the institution employs, they are lost as customers.
 As far as Internet accessibility is concerned, it is not universal, and in some areas of the United States and other countries, Internet access poses a significant cost to the user.
 Some users pay a fixed monthly rate for their Internet connection, while others are charged for the time they spend online.
 If the participants’ time online is limited by the amount of Internet access they can afford, then instruction and participation in the online program will not be equitable for all students in the course.
-This is a limitation of online programs that rely on Internet access.

 Limitations of Technology

 User friendly and reliable technology is critical to a successful online program.
 However, even the most sophisticated technology is not 100% reliable.
 Unfortunately, it is not a question of if the equipment used in an online program will fail, but when.
 When everything is running smoothly, technology is intended to be low profile and is used as a tool in the learning process.
-However, breakdowns can occur at any point along the system, for example, the server which hosts the program could crash and cut all participants off from the class; a participant may access the class through a networked computer which could go down; individual PCs can have numerous problems which could limit students’ access; finally, the Internet connection could fail, or the institution hosting the connection could become bogged down with users and either slow down, or fail all together.
-In situations like these, the technology is neither seamless nor reliable and it can detract from the learning experience.
+However, breakdowns can occur at any point along the system.
+For example, the server which hosts the program could crash and cut all participants off from the class; a participant may access the class through a networked computer which could go down; individual PCs can have numerous problems which could limit students’ access; finally, the Internet connection could fail, or the institution hosting the connection could become bogged down with users and either slow down or fail altogether.
+In situations like these, the technology is neither seamless nor reliable, and it can detract from the learning experience.

 2. The Students